BurhanUlTayyab/GPTZero/README.md

 ```

 ## Note
 Our implementation produces 100% same results as <a href="https://gptzero.me">gptzero.me</a>.
-We've compared extensively on a large corpus of text to compare our values with them, and surprinsingly got the same results.
+We've compared extensively on a large corpus of text to compare our values with them, and surprisingly got the same results.

 ## Acknowledgement
 1. This repository is built based on the hugging face